Table of Contents

 The spice is also used to regulate blood sugar in diabetic (or pre-diabetic) dogs; studies have shown that half a teaspoon a day of cinnamon can help with insulin resistance and control blood glucose levels.
 Please consult your vet first, as this should not be used as a substitute for prescription medication.

 As with anything, large amounts of cinnamon can be harmful and may leave your dog with an upset stomach.
 When giving cinnamon to your pup, do not allow him to inhale the spice as it can cause choking, coughing, and difficulty breathing.
 Never give your dog cinnamon-based pastries since these may contain sugar, raisins, nuts, chocolate, or nutmeg – all of which can be toxic to dogs.
+Maintain pet insurance on your dog, so you’ll be able to get treatment for any kind of stomach upset.

 How do I feed my dog cinnamon?

-A good rule of paw is to only let your pup have cinnamon in small amounts – half a teaspoon with food occasionally will give your dogs all the beneficial properties it has to offer.
+A good rule of paw is to only let your pup have cinnamon in small amounts – half a teaspoon with food occasionally will give your dog all the beneficial properties it has to offer.
 And of course, if you’re considering feeding your dog cinnamon as a natural supplement, talk to your vet.

 Curious about what is okay and not okay for your dog to eat?
 Check out our comprehensive guide on what human foods are safe and not safe for dogs.